chadlavi/recipes/food/mains/caramelized-lemon-chicken-stew.md

 2. Wipe out skillet and heat oil over medium-high.
 Arrange lemon pieces in a single layer in skillet.
 Cook, turning halfway through, until deeply browned in most spots, about 3 minutes.
 Transfer back to bowl and season with salt.
 3. Ladle stew into bowls and top with caramelized lemon, sesame seeds, and mint.
 Serve with flatbread.

-Stew (without mint) can be made 3 days ahead.
+*Do ahead: Stew (without mint) can be made 3 days ahead.
 Let cool; cover and chill.
-Add mint just before serving.
+Add mint just before serving.*

 ## Reference
 * https://www.bonappetit.com/recipe/chicken-and-tomato-stew-with-caramelized-lemon